 Sure enough, after the plink of coins, the sounds of mechanical operation, and the promised amount of time, a cup of hot french fries appeared behind a door near the bottom left of the machine.
 On the right the machine spit out a package of ketchup and salt.

 What's more, the french fries, or pommes frites as they are called in Austria, tasted pretty good!
 It is surprising how good something unexpected can taste when you are out of your element, busy and engaged, in a country far from home.
 It was amazing!
 We were thrilled and amused to find such an unexpected treat while waiting for our train on a Sunday afternoon.
 We documented the event with our camera and shared our cup of french fries between us.
-Soon our train arrived and we rode back to Vienna, satisfied and charmed by the wonderful diversity of details that travel often acquaints us with.
+Soon our train arrived and we rode back to Vienna, satisfied and charmed by the wonderful diversity of details with which travel so often acquaints us.

 Pumpkin Ribbon Bread seems to fit!
 It's flavor and texture offer a nice contrast to the other breads I baked while using up a large can of pumpkin last week.
 This recipe for pumpkin bread was also a real hit with friends and family.
 This pumpkin loaf has an appealing smooth cream cheese filling, tastes less spicy than the other pumpkin breads I bake, and offers a nice hint of citrus.